 This section briefly considers a few complex cases from Maasai, Hausa, and Hebrew.
 My purpose is to provide a sketch of how certain less transparent syntax and agreement phenomena in DP can be understood through the lense of labeling issues.
-As noted in the introduction, a labeling algorithm is a general property of the Examining additional patterns is an important test of the validity of the hypothesis.
+As noted in the introduction, a labeling algorithm is a general property of the grammar and as such must apply inside DP as it does at the clausal level.
+Seeing that more difficult patterns are amenable to such treatment is an important test of the validity of the hypothesis.

 We will see in this section that concord and agreement with possessors may co-occur when a possessor is bare.
-This leaves its features accessible, and possessor agreement proceeds without violating the Agreement Mixing Constraint.
-We will also see instances of possessum-raising in languages with grammatical gender; I hypothesize that agreement with a [+gender] possessum can label its landing site much as possessor agreement does.
+This leaves its features accessible, and possessor agreement proceeds without violating the Agreement Mixing Prohibition.
+We will also see instances of possessumraising in languages with grammatical gender; I hypothesize that agreement with a [+gender] possessum can label its landing site much as possessor agreement does.